elastic/elasticsearch-net/new_docs/contents/nest/indices/create-indices.markdown

 # Create index
 The create index API allows to instantiate an index.
-ElasticSearch provides support for multiple indices, including executing operations across several indices.
+Elasticsearch provides support for multiple indices, including executing operations across several indices.
 Each index created can have specific settings associated with it.

 ## Note
-When adding settings strip the `index.` prefix when passing settings found for example here:http://www.elasticsearch.org/guide/reference/index-modules/
+When adding settings strip the `index.` prefix.
+This applies to settings found in the [Index Module](http://www.elasticsearch.org/guide/reference/index-modules/) documentation.

 ## Simple example